Fudenberg-Research-Group/dynamic_extrusion_boundaries/README.md

 - Vermicelli: Analysis of accumulation of extruders on axial structures.
 - P(s): contact frequency vs genomic distance

-The analysis scripts are provided as Jupyter notebooks in the analysis directory.
+The analysis scripts are provided as Jupyter notebooks in ./analysis directory.
 Each notebook includes detailed instructions and examples to guide you through the analysis process.